Handling the Cornell potential within the Lagrange-mesh method in momentum space: Introduction

 \section{Introduction}

-In three dimensions, time-independent Schrödinger-like equations are analytically solvable only for a few combinations of kinetic and potential energy operators.
-This difficulty is overcome by resorting to numerical approximate methods.
+Time-independent Schrödinger-like equations are still abundantly used in different fields of physics, including the phenomenology of hadrons \cite{godf85,caps86,fulc94,buis05,buis07,math08,meld08,chev25}.
+In three dimensions, such equations, analytically solvable only for a few combinations of kinetic and potential energy operators, must be solved by resorting to numerical approximate methods.
 For two-body problems, the Lagrange-mesh method (LMM) is a good candidate, capable of efficiently and accurately handling various potentials and kinematics \cite{baye15,sema01,lacr12}.
 The method is based on an expansion in trial states which are chosen so that they vanish at all points of a particular mesh but one.
 In this way, using appropriate quadratures to evaluate the integrals, the numerical computation of matrix elements is drastically simplified.
-Nevertheless, since quadratures are only approximate, this prevents the method from being variational.

-The LMM has abundantly been studied in configuration space and gives very good results with high precision for many two-body systems.
-However, in many applications, a momentum space description of the system becomes more relevant.
-This is especially true for systems with exotic kinematics or momentum-dependent interactions \cite{szcz96,llan00,agui11,godf85}.
-Momentum space also fits better with descriptions based on quantum field theories, the latter being naturally written using momentum eigenstates \cite{chev25}.
+The LMM has abundantly been studied in configuration space and gives very good results with high accuracy for many two-body systems.
+Specific examples of such applications in hadronic physics can be found in References~\cite{buis05,math08}.
+Yet, for many systems, a momentum space description becomes more relevant.
+This is especially true when exotic kinematics or momentum-dependent interactions are used~\cite{szcz96,llan00,agui11,godf85}.
+Momentum space also fits better with descriptions based on quantum field theories, the latter being naturally written using momentum eigenstates~\cite{chev25}.
 These arguments motivate the development of a LMM directly written in momentum space.
 A first attend was made by G. Lacroix et al. in Reference~\cite{lacr11,lacr12}.
-For systems interacting via Gaussian and Yukawa potentials, they obtained results similar to those obtained in configuration space.
-However, it turns out that their methodology is not numerically appropriate to manage physically important potentials, such as the Coulomb or the linear ones.
-These are widely used, for instance, in hadronic physics \cite{fulc94,math08,godf85,caps86}.
-The present paper develops an alternative methodology to handle interactions for the LMM in momentum space.
+For systems interacting via Gaussian and Yukawa potentials, their results proved consistent to those obtained in configuration space.
+However, it turns out that their methodology is not numerically appropriate to manage the Coulomb and the linear potentials.
+This proves problematic while studying the phenomenology of hadrons, as the latter potentials are widely used in this field, especially through Cornell-like interactions~\cite{fulc94,math08,godf85,caps86}.
+The present paper develops an alternative methodology to handle such interactions within the LMM in momentum space.
 It is inspired by the way exotic kinematics are handled in the original LMM based on configuration space \cite{sema01}.